 Donald J. Boudreaux is Professor of Economics at George Mason University and former Chairman of GMU's Department of Economics.
 He is also a Senior Fellow at George Mason's Mercatus Center.
 He writes a weekly column for AIER and blogs regularly at Cafe Hayek (www.cafehayek.com).

-Erik W. Matson is Senior Research Fellow at the Mercatus Center at George Mason University and deputy director of the Adam Smith Program.
-He also teaches as an Online Course Lecturer for The King's College, New York.
-Before his appointment at Mercatus, Erik was a Postdoctoral Fellow in the Department of Economics and at the Classical Liberal Institute at New York University.
+Erik W. Matson is a senior research fellow at the Mercatus Center and the deputy director of the Adam Smith Program.
+He also serves as a lecturer at Catholic University in the Busch School of Business.
+Before his appointment at Mercatus, Erik was a postdoctoral fellow in the Department of Economics at New York University.
 His personal webpage is erikwmatson.com.

 Current program fellows are MA and PhD students in the Department of Economics at GMU.
 Most fellows take the Smithian Political Economy course sequence and pursue research projects in the history of economic thought (especially the thought of Smith or David Hume), economic history, and political economy.

-Yahya Alshamy is a first-year PhD student in economics at George Mason University, and a PhD and F.A.
+Yahya Alshamy is a second-year PhD student in economics at George Mason University, and a F.A.
 Hayek Program Fellow at the Mercatus Center.
 He earned his BS degree in economics from George Mason.
 Alshamy previously worked as a research fellow for the Center for Nonviolence and Peace Studies.
 His research interests include economic development, institutional economics, and defense, peace, & war economics.

-Jacob Hall is a second-year PhD student in the Department of Economics at George Mason University.
+Jacob Hall is a third-year PhD student in the Department of Economics at George Mason University.
 His research interests include economic history, Smithian political economy, and the economics of institutions and development.

-Marcus Shera is a PhD Student at GMU in his first-year fielding in Economic Sociology and Austrian Economics.
+Marcus Shera is a PhD Student at GMU in his third year.
 He is also a Hayek Fellow with the Mercatus Center.
 His research interests are in economic history, the economics of religion, and Smithian political economy.
+Currently his research is on the political economy of Christian Monasticism and the intersection between the philosophy of Adam Smith and William James.
 He blogs and has video conversations at theeconplayground.com.
 Marcus is also deeply interested in theology, American Pragmatism, and J.R.R.
 Tolkien's Middle-Earth.

-Hairuo is a second-year PhD student in economics at George Mason University.
+Hairuo is a fourth-year PhD student and graduated lecturer in economics at George Mason University.
 She received an M.S. in economics in 2018 from Trinity College, Dublin and a B.S. in Metallurgical and Materials Engineering in 2016 from Colorado School of Mines.
 Her research interests are in political economy and the history of economic thought.

 The following are past program fellows who wrote dissertations that focused on Adam Smith or David Hume.